linz/imagery/docs/naming.md

 ### `lifecycle`

-If `lifecycle = preview` then ` - Draft` is appended to the end of the imagery dataset title.
+If `lifecycle = preview` then ` - Preview` is appended to the end of the imagery dataset title and if `lifecycle = ongoing` then ` - Draft` is appended to the end of the imagery dataset title.
+For any other lifecycle values, nothing is appended.

 ### `product`